Rainbow-Dreamer/Ideal-Piano/User Manuals/English/User Instructions (Read me first!).md

 If you want to use a MIDI keyboard in a DAW and also use Ideal Piano, there is a very simple solution.

 Using loopMIDI, a free software, you can use both DAW and Ideal Piano to play MIDI keyboard, the procedure is as follows.

+## When playing MIDI files, the sound is not synchronized with when the bars hitting on piano keys?

+This issue may occur on computers with less powerful processors.
+Current configuration parameters works great for the computer it mainly developed on:

+CPU: 11th gen Intel(R) Core(TM) i7-11800H

+GPU: NVIDIA GeForce RTX 3060 Laptop GPU

+RAM: 32GB

+You can adjust some settings parameters to make the sound synchronized with the bars.

+If the bars fall and hit on piano keys slower or faster than when the sound plays, you can try to adjust the settings parameter `adjust_ratio`, the larger it is, the slower the bar falls.

+If the MIDI sound starts playing early or late, you can adjust the settings parameter `play_midi_start_process_time`, which is the time in seconds for initializing the MIDI sound playing process.

+When you change current playing position, and the bars are out of sync, you can adjust the settings parameter `move_progress_adjust_time`, which is the delay time in seconds when changing the progress bar.